 Many brands have therefore opted for a repositionable system at the nape of the neck.
 This also makes it easier for cyclists and motorcyclists to wear a helmet.
 Be careful not to tighten the mask too much, otherwise it will tend to go up when you lower your head.

 A premium mask should prevent glasses from fogging up

 Eyeglass wearers know the disadvantage of having a mask that lets hot exhaled air pass down the nose and fogs up when it comes into contact with the lenses.
 The solution is to opt for a mask that fits the shape of the nose by means of a flexible stem that gently pinches the bridge of the nose.

-The Frogmask masks meet all these requirements point by point
+The Frogmask masks meet all these requirements on every item

 As an expert in the anti-pollution mask category, I created the Frogmask brand taking into account all the criteria necessary to obtain a high quality product, made in France and at a very accessible price in the low average of the market.